peterhaefliger/hugo/content/blog/from-lithuania-with-love-part-1.md

 I stayed at the Courtyard by Marriot Vilnius City Center hotel on Rinktinės Street, a clean and quiet business hotel with friendly and very supportive staff.
 It's a great location just a ten minutes' walk from the old town, north of the Neris river across Karaliaus Mindaugo Tiltas (King Mindaugas Bridge).
 Getting there from the airport turned out to be very easy: Bus 3G goes directly to Žaliasis Tiltas (Green Bridge) from where it is just an 800 m walk eastward to the hotel.
 Tickets can conveniently be paid by card inside the bus.

-As the weather was rather cloudy on that first evening and as I still had to polish the slides for my talk once more (yes, call me a perfectionist...), I just went for a quick dinner at some burger place and then back to the hotel to work.
+As the weather was rather cloudy on that first evening and as I still had to polish the slides for my talk once more (yes, call me a perfectionist ...), I just went for a quick dinner at some burger place and then back to the hotel to work.

 ## Day 2: Old Town Walk and Balloon Flight